MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-cash-registers.md

 ### 4. Issue gift card

 1. Log in to POS and open a new shift, if it's not open yet.
-1. On the **Current transaction** page, Click **Issue gift card** and specify the number of a new gift card and the amount to add to it.
+1. On the **Current transaction** page, click **Issue gift card** and specify the number of a new gift card and the amount to add to it.
 1. Pay the exact amount.
 1. [Validate the transaction](#how-to-validate-a-sales-transaction).
 Note that the transaction is not digitally signed.
 No signature is printed in the receipt.
 1. In POS, on the **Current transaction** page, add several items.